kodema5/node-flow/Readme.md

 > del://?names=my-var
 \
-> log://?$my-var

-in such, first is to delete my-var, since not found, it returns: { '$my-var': '' }

 > my-var://?a=2
 \
 > log://?$my-var

-then redefine it if needed. { a: 2 }
+in such, first is to delete my-var, then redefine it if needed. { a: 2 }

 ## passing payload